Haradzyeya: World War II

+The local Polish police chief, further two Polish policeman and a school teacher from Horodziej were murdered by the Russians in the Katyn massacre in 1940.

 In 1941, an enclosed ghetto of a few houses was established.
 On July 16, 1942, the ghetto was liquidated.
 Some Jews were transported in trucks, but most were marched on foot, to a small hill near the Christian cemetery, where a pit had been dug.
 On the way to the killing site, the guards shot several Jews who were unable to keep up.
 Approximately 1,000 Jews were shot that day by an Einsatzgruppen.
 Earlier, in June 1942, local Polish parish priest Józef Gogoliński was arrested and imprisoned in nearby Nieśwież.
-He was later murdered along with 3 other priests as part of the continuation of the anti-Polish Intelligenzaktion.
+He was later murdered along with three other priests as part of the continuation of the anti-Polish Intelligenzaktion.

+Post-war period

 In 1946 the Roman Catholic St. Joseph church was closed down by the Soviets.
 It was reopened and renovated in the 1990s after the dissolution of the Soviet Union.